fedeghe/unicodeist/README.md

         - using the range inputs
         - drag the _symbol_
         - when focused press `⇧ + arrow` (1px move each)
-    - apply one of the `keyFrames` listed (or imported) in the keyFrames editor

 <img align="right" width="250"  src="src/img/ss3.png?raw=true">